Introduction to Horticulture and Permaculture

 Abigail Jabines has volunteered and worked for the horticulture industry in different capacities and work environments.
 She started as a volunteer propagator at CERES in 2015 before studying horticulture.
 After studying, she became a horticulturist for a hydroponics company.
 Abi started working at CERES in 2019.
 She enjoys encouraging people from different backgrounds, especially women and young people, to work with plants and help improve the connection between people and our natural environment.

-On successful completion graduates may wish to enrol in qualifications such as a Certificate III in Horticulture (AHC30716), Certificate III in Landscape Construction (AHC30916) Certificate III in Parks and Gardens (AHC31016).
+On successful completion graduates may wish to enrol in qualifications such as a Certificate III in Horticulture (AHC30722), Certificate III in Landscape Construction (AHC30921), Certificate III in Nursery Operations (AHC31120), Certificate III in Conservation and Ecosystem Management (AHC31420), Certificate III in Parks and Gardens (AHC31021).

-Those wanting to continue accredited training in Permaculture may wish to consider the Permaculture Demonstrator Skill Set (AHCSS00048) or the full Certificate III Permaculture (AHC33816).
+Those wanting to continue accredited training in Permaculture may wish to consider the full Certificate III Permaculture (AHC33822).

 CERES welcomes applications from those with disabilities.
 It is important to us that our students receive training, assessment and support services that meet their individual needs where appropriate.
 As part of this commitment, and in line with our access and equity policy, all applicants will be interviewed by the VET Coordinator prior to enrolment to determine needs.